astronomer/airflow-guides/guides/connections.md

 ```

-**Note:** Several connections with the same `conn_id` can exist, so be sure to delete exist connections before programatically creating new ones.
+**Note:** The `conn_id` does not have a uniqueness constraint within Airflow, so be sure to delete exist connections before programatically creating new ones.
+If two `Connections` have the same name, Airflow will randomly pick which one to use.